-Despite what we’d heard, the two day trek to the El Mirador archaeological site in Guatemala wasn’t as hard or as hot as we’d feared and our “rest day” at the site itself was pure pleasure (except for the part about getting peed on by spider monkeys).
+Despite what we’d heard, the 2-day trek to the El Mirador archaeological site in Guatemala wasn’t as hard or as hot as we’d feared and our “rest day” at the site itself was pure pleasure (except for the part about getting peed on by spider monkeys).
 However, things were about to change as we took the long way home.

-Because we hate to back track
+Because we hate to backtrack

-After our rest day spent exploring the El Mirador site we packed up camp and headed to another archaeological site called Nakbe.
+After our rest day spent, which we spent exploring the El Mirador site we packed up camp and headed to another archaeological site called Nakbe.
 The trail from El Mirador to Nakbe was the most untouched feeling stretch of jungle on the trek so far and we often felt like jaguars must be nearby though we never actually saw one.

 We did see a spectacular bird.
-At first we thought it was a juvenile harpy eagle (a massive and rare bird of prey that we’ve been dying to see in the wild) but it turned out to be a juvenile ornate hawk eagle, which was still a thrilling sighting for us.
+At first, we thought it was a juvenile harpy eagle (a massive and rare bird of prey that we’ve been dying to see in the wild) but it turned out to be a juvenile ornate hawk eagle, which was still a thrilling sighting for us.